rosland35/FlightTickets/README.md

 Please type 2 for Buying Economy Class Ticket and Please type 3 for Ticket Validation

-If the user types 1, your program should assign a seat in the first-class section (seats1–5).
+If the user types 1,  program  assigns a seat in the first-class section (seats1–5).

-If the user types 2, your program should assign a seat in the economy section (seats 6–10).
+If the user types 2,  program assigns a seat in the economy section (seats 6–10).
 Program should then display person’s seat number and whether it is in the first-class or economy section of the plane.